 Let’s take this information and build up a profile for John Doe:

 Even if this is all we know about John Doe, we’re already off to a pretty good start with our segmentation.
 We know enough about him to create better content than if we didn’t have this demographic data.
 But what happens when we do some psychographic research?

 John Doe’s psychographic profile:

 As you can see, psychographics gives us a much clearer picture of who John Doe is, including what products he might be more willing to buy and how best to target him.
-By combining both demographic and psychographic segmentation, we can use that data to create better content for different groups of people, based on their psychological profile.
+By combining both demographic and psychographic segmentation, we can use that data to create better content for different groups of people, based on their psychological profiles.

 While you can get pretty much all the demographic data you need through google analytics, obtaining psychographic data is naturally more difficult.
 Unless you’re a mind reader or willing to literally stalk people, how can you get that valuable insight into their behavioral habits and psychology?

 Not the most time-efficient of methods, but depending on your industry, this could be an ideal method to gather behavioral data.